nadialrm/magmalabs_exercise/README.md

 - Instructions

 * Clone the repository in your enviroment
+* Create database.yml basic on ./config dir.
 * Run the bundle and seed, to pupulate and install all you need. bundle install rake db:create rake db:migrate rake db:seed
+* Start the server with rails server and go to browser at localhost:3000
-* The seed have an user default:
+* Log in: The seed have an user default:
  ** user mail: admin@textileco.com
  ** user pwd:  12345678
 * Inside the app , you will see the menu in top